• Platform

 How do you think product testing is evolving?

-The way that people think about it today is much different than even a year ago.
-In a pre-covid world, the primary forms of product testing were always in person, so you can distribute the products, and watch as consumers test and experience those products.
-And that's super compelling.
-There's definitely a time and a place for that.
-But where that gets less optimal and where that falls short, is that it's in a very different environment.
 You're in a focus group facility.
 You're not in the comfort of your home.
-You're not consuming a product or trying a toothpaste or drinking a beverage the way you would, as if you naturally grabbed it in your home and in your space.
-So I think people are really starting to appreciate that, brands are really starting to appreciate that.
+You're not consuming a product or trying a toothpaste or drinking a beverage the way you normally would, as if you naturally grabbed it in your home and in your space.
+Consumers are really starting to appreciate that–and brands should, too.

 The closer you can get to the most organic, natural consumer experience, the more valuable that feedback is, because that's how consumers will actually experience your product in their realistic day to day, not in a sterile facility or in over-observed situations.